 Realizing that she needed to do what she always wanted to do, Shannon now writes historical fiction full time.
-Her short stories have appeared in The Copperfield Review and CommuterLit.com, and she is a contributor to Military History Now.
+Her short stories have appeared in The Copperfield Review and CommuterLit.com, and she is a contributor to History of Royals and Military History Now.
 Her novel Napoleon in America, which imagines what might have happened if Napoleon Bonaparte escaped from St. Helena and wound up in the United States in 1821, was published in 2014.
 Shannon is working on the sequel, Napoleon in Texas.

 Click on the links below to read interviews with Shannon on other websites.

 The St. Helena Sentinel – March 9, 2017